dotnet/orleans/src/Documentation/grains/grain_lifecycle.md

 }
 ```

-In the above example, `Grain<T>` overrides the `participate` method to tell the lifecycle to call its OnSetupState method during the SetupState stage of the lifecycle.
+In the above example, `Grain<T>` overrides the `Participate` method to tell the lifecycle to call its OnSetupState method during the SetupState stage of the lifecycle.

 Components created during a grain’s construction can take part in the lifecycle as well, without any special grain logic being added.
 Since the grain’s activation context (`IGrainActivationContext`), including the grain’s lifecycle (`IGrainActivationContext.ObservableLifecycle`), is created before the grain is created, any component injected into the grain by the container can participate in the grain’s lifecycle.